stakater/stakater-docs/docs/content/sre/onboarding/application-onboarding.md

 Changes required in `gitops config repository`:

-4. Add files in `apps-gitops-config` repository
+4. Add build environment in `apps-gitops-config` repository for application
+5. Add preview environment in `apps-gitops-config` repository for application
+6. Add dev environment in `apps-gitops-config` repository for application

 Replace angle brackets with following values in below templates: